srv48/ytmusic_wrapped/README.md

 You will need to install Python.
 I used 3.8.0 32bit, so use that version if you want to be super safe.
 Be sure to select the "Add python to PATH" option in the installer.
 <br>
-Once python is installed, open up a console and run `python -m pip install requests` to get the required module for this script.
+Once python is installed, open up a console and run `pip install requests` to get the required module for this script.
 <br>
 Download this repo using git or by downloading the master.zip in browser.
 <br>